 - You can extend the chimney height (request cote)

-Traditional BBQ brick CE1060F.
-Free shipping to England, Holland, Germany, metropolitan France*, Monaco, Belgium, Luxembourg, Italy and Spain.
-For other destinations please contact us.
+for mainland France *, Monaco, Belgium, Luxembourg, Italy and Spain.
+Other destinations please contact us.

 * Except Corsica